leddoo/kibi/main.md

         - (logical) and, or, not.
     - del.
     - env def/get/set instructions.
+    - 64-bit integers.

     - all lua functions are objects - env is first upvalue.

+    - resumable host code:
+        - approach: using `async` for host functions.
+        - enables pausing anywhere.
+        - issues:
+            - non-serializable. can't use for save/restore debugging.
+            - futures capture `&mut Vm` -> requires unsafe & extra checks.
+            - shouldn't be used for leaf functions, cause overhead.
+                - two native code variants: future based & plain function.
+        - how to continue exec:
+            - rebuild stack frames: `run` and futures.
+            - have a separate stack pointer for this.
+            - `run` consumes bytecode frames until hits native, then polls. and if done, enters interp loop.
+            - there's only ever one native frame in a row (invariant).
+        - for now: avoid non-leaf native functions.
+            - save-restore debugging & replay are high priority.
+            - some non-leaf functions can be turned into generators.
+            - if really need non-leaf functions, first consider state machines, cause those can be serialized.

     - proper memory allocation.
         - a simple incremental 3-color gc for now.